MirageNet/Mirage/doc/docs/analyzers/MIRAGE1005.md

 ## The Problem
 A field marked with `[SyncVar]` is `readonly`.

-SyncVars must be synchronized from server to clients.
-The Weaver generates setters on these fields to track changes and trigger updates.
-Since `readonly` fields are immutable at runtime, the Weaver cannot wrap them and the server cannot update their values.
+SyncVars are synchronized between server and clients.
+Since `readonly` fields are immutable at runtime, Weaver cannot create setter methods to update the fields.

 ---